-Pursuant to Section 2.4 of the FX Regulations in order for resident debtors to have access to the FX Market to repay foreign financial indebtedness disbursed as of September 1, 2019, the loan proceeds must have been settled through the FX Market and the operation must have been declared under the Foreign Assets and Liabilities Reporting Regime.
-As a result, although settlement of the loan proceeds is not mandatory (i.e., the loan proceeds may be kept and applied directly abroad), failure to settle them shall preclude future access to the FX Market for repayment purposes.
+According to Article 2.4 of the Exchange Regime for resident debtors to be able to access the foreign exchange market to repay financial indebtedness with foreign countries disbursed as from September 1, 2019, the loan proceeds must have been settled through the foreign exchange market and the transaction must have been declared in the External Assets and Liabilities Survey ("Relevamiento de Activos y Pasivos Externos").
+Accordingly, although settlement of the loan proceeds is not mandatory, failure to settle will preclude future access to the foreign exchange market for repayment purposes.

-Access to the FX Market to make such payments more than three days prior to the due date (e.g., due to voluntary or mandatory prepayment provisions) is, as a rule, subject to prior Central Bank's approval.
-Prepayments done with funds from new, duly settled, foreign loans or in connection with debt refinancing or liability management processes may be exempted from such prior Central Bank's approval to the extent they comply with several requirements as set forth in section 3.5 of the FX Regulations.
+Access to the foreign exchange market to make such payments more than three days in advance of the due date is, as a general rule, subject to the Central Bank's prior authorization.
+Prepayments made with funds from new foreign loans duly settled or in connection with debt refinancing or liability management processes may be exempt from such prior authorization from the Central Bank to the extent they comply with several requirements as set forth in Article 3.5 of the Exchange Regime.

-Until December 31, 2023, prior Central Bank's approval is required in order for local residents to access the FX Market to make principal payments under cross-border financial indebtedness with related parties (unless the loan proceeds were settled through the FX Market after October 1, 2020, and the loan has an average life of at least 2 years).
+Until December 31, 2024, prior Central Bank approval is required for local residents to access the foreign exchange market to make principal and interest payments under cross-border financial borrowings with related parties.
+Certain specific exceptions apply and are included in item 3.5.6. of the Ordered Text. (unless the loan proceeds were settled through the foreign exchange market after October 1, 2020, and the loan has an average life of at least 2 years).